 Review the references to understand the principles discussed in the evaluation criteria.

-Review Enclosure 1 to GL 91-05 for specifics of inspection findings related to programs.
+Review Enclosure 1 to GL 91-05 for specifics of inspection findings related to CGD programs.

+Demonstrate your understanding of CGD Program through discussions with a qualified vendor inspector.

+Develop a plan to inspect a vendor’s CGD program and implementing procedures.
+Evaluate a dedication package (e.g. technical evaluation, critical characteristics, acceptance criteria, acceptance methods).
+Discuss your observations with a qualified vendor inspector.

 Discuss the evaluation criteria with a qualified vendor inspector or with your Supervisor.